FAMILY OWNED. LOCALLY OPERATED.

 HOW OFTEN TO TRAIN

 Our sessions are deliberately intense and form-focused.
 We're rebuilding how an athlete moves, accelerates, and produces force.
-That kind of work taxes the central nervous system, not just the muscles, and the body needs at least a day between sessions to absorb the work and come back stronger.
-Train more than that and you don't get faster, you get fatigued, sloppy, and injured.
-Speed is built through quality, not volume.
+That kind of work taxes the central nervous system, not just the muscles.
+Recovery isn't optional, it's part of the program.
+The "science is a framework, not a rigid rule: we program frequency and intensity to the athlete in front of us.
+Speed is built through quality, not random volume.

 (weeks 1–3) — power and acceleration climb